keptn/keptn.github.io/content/docs/0.6.0/reference/manifest_installation/index.md

 ---
-title: Keptn Quality Gates Insllation using manifests (experimental)
+title: Keptn Quality Gates Installation using manifests (experimental)
 description: Explains how to install Keptn Quality Gates on Kubernetes by applying manifests with kubectl
 weight: 92
 ---